leothelocust/better-network-chrome-panel/README.md

 ![BNP for Chrome](/images/bnpscreenshot.png)

-I present to you a "Better Network Panel".
+I present to you a [Better Network Panel](https://chrome.google.com/webstore/detail/better-network-panel/kknnkgpbclaljhfcknhbebhppmkmoaml).
 A Chrome extension that adds a new panel, and offers great features like:

 * **Full Search** - Entire request is searchable (i.e. headers, postbody, etc...), not just URI
 * **JSON Parsing** - Even nested members that contain stringified JSON are parsed